skip to Main Content

 Catherine Wells, B.F.A., M.A.

-The Pointe-Saint-Charles Art School offers affordable visual arts classes, workshops and art therapy for people of all levels and walks of life
+The Pointe-Saint-Charles Art School offers affordable visual arts classes and workshops for people of all levels and walks of life

 and is a non-profit registered charity.